-Overnight oats with protein powder are a great way to start the day.
-Old fashioned oatmeal, Greek yogurt, creamy peanut butter, and chocolate protein powder combine for a protein punch.
+Protein overnight oats with old fashioned oatmeal, Greek yogurt, creamy peanut butter, and chocolate protein powder are a protein punch.

 This post contains affiliate links.
 As an Amazon Associate and an Orgain affiliate, I earn from qualifying purchases.